Corporal: Belgium

-Brazil

-Corporal (in Portuguese cabo) is the first NCO rank of the Army, Navy, Air Force and states military police forces.
-Soldiers who successfully complete the corporal course may be promoted to the rank of corporal should they excel in the course.
-A corporal in the Brazilian Army will lead the smallest fractions of units as machine gun squads, mortar and infantry squads.

 Canada

-Corporal is an Army and Air Force non-commissioned member rank of the Canadian Forces.
-Its Naval equivalent is leading sailor.
-It is senior to the rank of private and its naval equivalent able sailor, and junior to master corporal (caporal-chef) and its equivalent master sailor (matelot-chef).
+Corporal is an Army and Air Force non-commissioned member rank of the Canadian Armed Forces.
+Its naval equivalent is sailor 1st class.
+It is senior to the rank of private and its naval equivalent sailor 2nd class, and junior to master corporal (caporal-chef) and its equivalent master sailor (matelot-chef).
 It is part of the cadre of junior non-commissioned officers, and one of the junior ranks.
 In French, the rank is caporal.

 The rank insignia of a corporal is a two-bar chevron, point down, worn in gold thread on both upper sleeves of the service dress jacket; in rifle green (army) or dark blue (air force) thread on CADPAT slip-ons for operational dress; in old gold thread on blue slip-ons on other air force uniforms; and in gold metal and green enamel miniature pins on the collars of the army dress shirt and outerwear coats.
 On army ceremonial uniforms, it is usually rendered in gold braid (black for rifle regiments), on either both sleeves, or just the right, depending on unit custom.

 Corporal is the first non-commissioned officer rank, and the lowest rank officially empowered to issue a lawful command.
 Corporals can lead troops if they have the formal qualifications to be promoted to master corporal but have not been promoted yet.
 However, the rank of corporal was severely downgraded after Unification, along with the attendant responsibilities.
 A corporal in the Canadian Army in 1967 had the same duties and responsibilities that a sergeant has today.
 In an infantry section, a corporal will sometimes command an assault team if a master corporal is leading the section or they are pending promotion to master corporal.

 Another effect of Unification was to delete the appointments of lance-corporal and lance-sergeant (a corporal holding the acting rank of sergeant).
 The former is still common in other Commonwealth militaries.

 Corporal is deemed to be the substantive rank of the members carrying the appointment of master corporal.
 On pay documents, corporal was formerly listed as "Cpl (A)" and master corporal as "Cpl (B)".

 In rifle regiments, a distinction was historically drawn between a corporal and an acting corporal; The Queen's Own Rifles of Canada had a special insignia to distinguish between the two.

-Chile

-In the Army, Navy, Air Force and Police, there are three grades of Corporal: Corporal, Corporal 2nd. and Corporal 1st.
-The next level is Sergeant 2nd. grade.
+Germany

+Corporal or Korporal was the most junior NCO grade in many German partial states of Deutscher Bund, before the term was replaced by the word Unteroffizier in the middle of the 19th century.

+In September 2021, the Bundeswehr reimplemented the grade of Korporal, but this time as a senior enlisted rank below NCO level.
+Additionally, a completely new rank was created with the grade of Stabskorporal what is the most senior enlisted rank now.
+Both ranks are classified OR-4 in the NATO rank code system.
+In the Bundeswehr, both ranks share paygrade A6 with the junior NCO rank Stabsunteroffizier.